-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, and each major fund of the Town of LaCrosse, Virginia, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Town of LaCrosse, Virginia's basic financial statements and have issued our report thereon dated January 17, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, and each major fund of Town of LaCrosse, Virginia, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise Town of LaCrosse, Virginia's basic financial statements and have issued our report thereon dated March 25, 2024.

-Internal Control Over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Town of LaCrosse, Virginia's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of LaCrosse, Virginia's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Town of LaCrosse, Virginia's internal control.
+In planning and performing our audit of the financial statements, we considered Town of LaCrosse, Virginia's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Town of LaCrosse, Virginia's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Town of LaCrosse, Virginia's internal control.